silliman/ZHollywood2018/MarblesLabPart2.rst

 *	Click on the **Settings** button and **Enable** story mode.
 Try an action that is allowed, and try an action that shouldn’t be allowed, such as trying to steal a marble from the other company.  **Disable** story mode when it gets too tedious, which shouldn’t take long.

 **Step 3.11:** Most marbles UI labs only have ten steps, but this lab goes to eleven.
-If you want that extra push, try these optionaladvanced assignments:
+If you want that extra push, try these optional advanced assignments:

 *	Break out the previous lab’s material and enter the *cli* container and issue some commands to create, update or delete marbles.
 See if the Marbles UI reflects your changes
 *	Look at some of the marbles chaincode container logs while you work with the Marbles UI -	**Hint:**  *docker logs [-f] container_name* will show a container’s log.
 Try it without the optional *-f* argument first and then try it with it.   *-f* ties up your terminal session but then shows new log messages as they are created.
 Press **Ctrl-c** to get out of it.